Singularities and Quinn spectra: Ad theories and Quinn spectra

 which takes $(\tau ,o)$ to the composite

 is a chain map. \item are well behaved, that is, each map $f_{\tau \subset \sigma}$ and

 are a cofibrations (split injective). \item non degenerate, that is, the induced map

-is an isomorphism. \end{enumerate} \end{example} For an ad theory the bordism groups $\Omega^n$ are obtained by identifying two *-ads of dimension $n$ if there is a $I$-ad which restricts to the given ones on the ends.
-The main result of is \begin{thm}[\cite{LM06}] The ads form the simplexes of the spaces in a quasi $\Omega$-spectrum $Q(ad)$ in a natural way.
+is an isomorphism. \end{enumerate} \end{example} For an ad theory the bordism groups $\Omega^n$ are obtained by identifying two *-ads of dimension $n$ if there is an $I$-ad which restricts to the given ones on the ends.

+\begin{thm}[ {\cite[16.1,17.9, 18.5]{LM06} \cite[1.1]{LM14}} ] The ads form the simplexes of the spaces in a positive $\Omega$-spectrum $Q(ad)$ in a natural way.
 Its coefficients are given by the bordism groups.
-If the theory is multiplicative then the spectrum can be given the structure of a symmetric ring spectrum. \end{thm} Moreover, for all commutative ad theories the Quinn spectrum is homotopy equivalent to a strictly commutative symmetric ring spectrum.
-This is proven in an subsequent paper to \cite{LM06}.
-In the example of a commutative ring one obtains singular homology with $R$ coefficients.
+If the ad theory is multiplicative then the spectrum can be given the structure of a symmetric ring spectrum.
+If the ad theory is commutative then it is weakly equivalent to a commutative ring spectrum. \end{thm} In the example of a commutative ring one obtains the Eilenberg-MacLane spectrum with $R$-coefficients.
 In the example of oriented manifolds one obtains a spectrum which is homotopy equivalent to the Thom spectrum.
 In the example of symmetric Poincar\'e complexes the spectrum coincides with the symmetric $L$-theory spectrum.
+More examples can be found in \cite{BLM}.